ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Optionally, the response MAY contain the following parameters, which, if included, MUST have the corresponding values:

-* 'profile', with value a CBOR integer that MUST be used to uniquely identify the application profile for group communication.
+* 'ace-groupcomm-profile', with value a CBOR integer that MUST be used to uniquely identify the application profile for group communication.
 The value MUST be registered in the "ACE Groupcomm Profile" Registry.

 * 'exp', with value the expiration time of the keying material for the group communication, encoded as a CBOR unsigned integer or floating-point number.
 This field contains a numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what specified in Section 2 of {{RFC7519}}.